 Bruno Langley was a major part of the British soap opera Coronation Street, having played Todd Grimshaw in hundreds of episodes.
 But in October 2017, police charged him with sexual assault, as reported by The Guardian.

 Immediately after this charge, ITV fired Langley from Coronation Street.
 A month later, Langley pled guilty and received a twelve-month community order.
-He had already filmed a number of episodes of Coronation Street that are still airing, but his final one will be broadcast later in December.

 Next: This show sounded promising, but it was scrapped due to the behavior of one of its producers.